 The pool is popular with the community and heavily used, but priority is given to swim teams.
 Because of site constraints expansion is not an option.
-Satisfying the wider needs of the community for access to aquatics facilities may need to be addressed system wide if scheduling cannot improve access.
-Group fitness participation remains strong as does the utilization of weights and cardio area.
+Satisfying the wider needs of the community for access to aquatics facilities may need to be addressed system-wide if a change in scheduling cannot improve access.
+Renovation plans include improving the warm water exercise pool.
+The gym is heavily used by pickleball and group fitness participants.
 Incorporating a trend like My Wellness Cloud, in which wearable technology syncs with in-class technology would elevate the fitness experience and provide a customer relationship management tool for staff with little impact on facility space.